Heavy rains leave at least eight dead in Chiba Prefecture as rescue efforts continue | The Japan Times

 Landslide warnings had been issued Friday in many areas of Chiba and some areas in Miyagi, Yamagata and Fukushima prefectures in the Tohoku region, as well as in Ibaraki Prefecture.
 The Meteorological Agency warned residents of flooding of rivers and inundation of low-lying areas, urging them to take action to ensure their safety.

-According to the Chiba prefectural government, flooding occurred at seven locations at seven rivers in the prefecture as of late Friday.
+According to the Chiba Prefectural Government, flooding occurred at seven locations at seven rivers in the prefecture as of late Friday.
 The locations included the Otsu River in the city of Kashiwa and the Miyako River in Chiba city’s Wakaba Ward.
-In Fukushima, a river in the city of Iwaki also overflowed.
+A river in the city of Iwaki, Fukushima Prefecture, also overflowed.

 Residents in areas where levees were damaged by torrential rains from Typhoon Hagibis earlier this month had been on high alert for flooding that could occur even with relatively small amounts of rain.